tgalarneau/bms/README.md

 * systemctl start inverter.service
 * systemctl enable inverter.service

-These service files must be updated to show version used.
-I have only tested and using on  linux but this should be okay from any python and bluetooth ready computer within bluetooth range.
+These service files must be updated to show your version used.
+I have only tested and using with linux but should be okay from any python and bluetooth ready computer within bluetooth range.
 I use the RaspberryPi Zero W for 24/7 and proximity to device's bluetooth signal and feeding a webserver giving access to any device on my lan.

 Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
 Haven't tried this yet.

 **UPDATE**

-Using my PiZero W, sometimes the Pi would slow down to where it was barely usable.
+Using my PiZero W, being so low powered sometimes slowing down to where it was barely usable.
 Checking with HTOP could see that the cpu was at 100% and very heavy RAM use due to Influxdb.
 So I found a better time series database - Victoria-Metrics.
 It is very fast with a better query language and the cpu uses only 20% of what Influxdb used.
 The RAM usage is also 60% less.

 All it required was to swap Victoria-Metrics for Influxdb.
 Telegraf and Grafana stayed the same.
-For Telegraf's configuration it uses a different port for output.
+For Telegraf's configuration it only uses a different port than influxdb for output.

 **MQTT & JSON**

 Now can choose either mqtt or socket output.
 The mqtt version has been changed from csv to json input/output to make using mqtt data easier with other programs.
-I have also included a new json inputs section for Telegraf's configure file with the changed input section that can be added to existing telegraf.conf file replacing the socket listener with the mqtt listener.
+I have also included mqtt listner and json inputs in the changed section that can be added to a existing telegraf.conf file replacing the socket listener with the mqtt listener.
 Of course, also need to install Mosquitto or another mqtt server/client.